pachun/using-git/README.md

 git rebase master                                   # rebase your changes

-# you may be done now if there were no merge conflicts.
+# you may be done now if there were no rebase conflicts.
 Otherwise:

-git status                                          # take a look at the merge conflicts
+git status                                          # take a look at the rebase conflicts

 # use your editor to resolve the conflicts

-git add <filename-with-resolved-merge-conflicts>    # mark the conflicting files as git add <filename-with-resolved-merge-conflicts>    # resolved
+git add <filename-with-resolved-rebase-conflicts>   # mark the conflicting files as git add <filename-with-resolved-rebase-conflicts>   # resolved

 git rebase --continue
 ```